10 of the Most Versatile Digital Age Skills We Can Teach Our Learners

-The following list contains some useful and versatile abilities for any modern student to have.
-They’re digital age skills for work and for life in our ever-changing world.
-Add and subtract as you like, and offer up some suggestions.
-Remember, as the world changes, so will the skills we need to make our way in it.
+Useful and versatile abilities for any modern student to have are what you’ll find in the following list.
+These are digital age skills for work and for life in our ever-changing world.
+Add and subtract as you like, because as the world changes, so will the skills we need to make our way in it.

 1. Personal Branding

 Today, we live our lives online.
 Our identities are out there for the world to see.
 Who we are and what we value is represented through websites, blogs, and social media.
 They showcase our values, opinions, accomplishments, dreams, and desires.
 How do your students look to the world?
 More importantly, how do they look to prospective employers and educators?
 This is what personal branding is all about.

 Personal branding is a digital age skill that can make or break a potential job opportunity or a spot in a prestigious college or university.
 That means students must put their best foot forward always.
 It’s something we should encourage them to take very seriously.
 Resources like the following will help students rock their personal branding: